Debug-Jeff/Groove-Jive/groove-jive/README.md

 Clone the repository

-This structure includes all the main files and folders we've discussed.
+This structure includes all the main files and folders.
 Here's a brief explanation of each:

 1. Root directory files: